Application Resources

 Which visa types does the AHA accept?

 Awardees must have one of the following designations, depending on career stage an each individual’s situation.
+An awardee must maintain one of the designations listed below throughout the duration of the award.
 Please consult with your institution’s grant officer.

 • U.S. citizen